 Some of the names on the move ahead of the open. » Read More

-Is Tyco worth more than the sum of its parts?
-Also, Cramer's idea on how to tack on a quick five points to Yahoo!Investing can be confusing.
+Cramer makes the call on viewers' favorite stocks.Investing can be confusing.
 Luckily, Cramer has mapped out some road rules for all you Home Gamers trying to navigate the jungle that is Wall Street.
 Think of it as "Mad Money 101" –- some fundamental advice to keep in mind as you play the market.
 Whether you're a first time investor or a seasoned financier, it's always good to remember the basics.

 Lawyers who won a class action suit against Tyco International and PricewaterhouseCoopers will be awarded 14.5 percent of the $3.2 billion settlement, plus nearly $29 million in expenses, a judge has ordered.

 Stocks closed sharply lower as investors remained skittish about the housing slump's toll on the economy and potential credit losses at big financial services companies.